robirr/HA-Mealie-Barcode-Scanner/README.md

 So far, the GM67 has been very fast, accurate and reliable.

 > [!TIP]
-> The GM67 seems to be good at reading codes from screens also and so you can open this page on your phone to be able to scan the above codes easily.
+> The GM67 seems to be good at reading codes from screens also and so you can open this page on your phone to be able to scan the above QR code easily.

 #### ESPHome YAML
 An example ESPHome YAML configuration file can be found in this repository under [/esphome/example-esphome-gm67.yaml](esphome/example-esphome-gm67.yaml).
 Some of the sensors created in the example are disabled in HA by default but can be enabled to help with debugging.